MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum, that enables you to work both online with the service and offline.
 The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level programming language that allows you to focus your work at the algorithm and application level to create quantum programs.

+Start with the language and SDK that you’re most familiar with, such as Qiskit or Cirq Python packages, as well as explore the full-featured, built-for-quantum language, Q#.
+Build on code you’ve already written and work in your favorite development environment including free, hosted Jupyter notebooks.

 ### The Quantum Development Kit

 The QDK offers a set of tools that will assist you in the quantum software development process: